Zth (libzth)

 printf("%s\n", log.c_str());

-// length between the perf_mark()s in the VCD log string and compare it
+// to measure the length between the perf_mark()s in the VCD log string and compare it with

 }